constellation-load-testing/constellation-local/README.md

 ## `constellation init`

-Validates the user configuration file and deploys the home infrastructure in addition to initializing it with proper state.
+Validates the user configuration file and deploys the home infrastructure.

 ```
 USAGE